japinol7/the-codemaster/README.md

         > In later versions of the game:
             > You will use them on the computers.
 	> Computers:
-	    > Right now, they are just decoration.
+        > Use a computer to decrypt files disks.
-          In later versions, they will have an important role in beating the game.
+        > In later versions, they will have an important role in beating the game.
 	> Mines:
 	    > There are two types of mines:
 	        > Aqua mines: They deal a good deal of damage.